top of page

 Dehyration is an often-overlooked factor that can contribute to employee burnout.
 Research has shown that even mild dehydration can impair cognitive and physical performance, which can make it difficult for employees to cope with job demands and contribute to burnout.

-Organizations can take steps to address this issue by educating employees about hydration, providing access to water, and promoting a workplace culture that prioritizes self-care and stress management.
-By addressing the issue of dehydration, organizations can help to prevent employee burnout and promote a healthier and more productive workforce.
+Organizations can take steps to address this issue by educating employees about hydration, providing access to water, and promoting a workplace culture that prioritises self-care and stress management.
+By addressing the issue of dehydration, organisations can help to prevent employee burnout and promote a healthier and more productive workforce.

 dehydration and employee burnout